learn-co-curriculum/navigating-with-bash-ide/README.md

 // ♥
 ```

 Here we typed `pwd` and pressed Enter on my keyboard.
-The terminal responded with `/home/AnnJohn/code` and returned me to my current directory, `code` and gave me a new prompt, `♥`.
+The Terminal responded with `/home/AnnJohn/code` and returned me to my current directory, `code` and gave me a new prompt, `♥`.

 That's the standard procedure when you execute anything in Terminal.
 You enter a command from a prompt in a working directory, see output, and are returned to a new prompt in your working directory.